Ant1r/ofxPof/README.md

 Building as a Pd external
 -------------------------

-This project is located in the `buildExternal` folder.
+This project is located in the `linuxExternal` folder.

 ### Linux